Profile API

 Step 1.

 Open the Destinations page and click the Add Index button.
-This button is located to the right of the Real-time Profile API section header.
+This button is located to the right of the Profile API section header.

 This opens the Add Index dialog box.